 The cycles that make life as we know it today occur in ecosystems.
-In fact, the planet Earth functions as a gigantic system in which an endless number of processes of exchange of energy and materials occur simultaneously, with regulatory mechanisms, many of which are not yet fully understood (or even known).
-A good part of these processes depend directly or indirectly on living beings and their interactions, especially the cycles of water, oxygen, carbon, nitrogen, etc., which are cycles of planetary impact.
+The planet Earth functions as a gigantic system in which an endless number of processes of exchange of energy and materials occur simultaneously, with regulatory mechanisms, many of which are not yet fully understood (or even known).
+A good part of these processes depends directly or indirectly on living beings and their interactions, especially the cycles of water, oxygen, carbon, nitrogen, etc., which are cycles of planetary impact.

 According to Naeem Sh. et. al. (1999):

 There are critical processes at the ecosystem level that influence plant productivity, soil fertility, water quality, atmospheric chemistry, and many other local and global environmental conditions that ultimately affect human well-being.